Vendimia Festival - JEREZ

 TREADING OF THE GRAPES

-The 'Pisa de la Uva' (treading of the grapes) is the most important ceremony, which starts with the Blessing of the Grapes.
-These events traditionally took place on the evening of the first official day of the Festival (traditionally 8 September) at 20.00 on the steps of the Cathedral (Iglesia Colegiata).
-However now the festival has been expanded to cover a large number of events over a two week period.
-The building's architecture may be questionable, but it is a perfect setting for the ceremony, since the cathedral was constructed with special taxes on the wine and sherry industry.
+The 'Pisa de la Uva' (treading of the grapes) is the most important ceremony, which starts with the Blessing of the Grapes traditionally take place on the evening of the first official day of the Festival at 20.00 on the steps of the Cathedral (Iglesia Colegiata).
+Visually it is a perfect setting for the ceremony, and fitting since the cathedral was constructed with special taxes on the wine and sherry industry.
+However in 2020 the treading of the grapes event was moved to the Alhameda Vieja park and iadded a free concert at 21.30.
+Whist the move to a visulally inferior location was originally cited as a coronavirus measure it appears to have been made permanent.
+Promotional photos of the 2022 edition by the city council misleadingly show the pre 2019 cathedral location.

 In Jerez the Vendimia used to be preceded by a Grand Procession.